 Action 1.7: FSD has strengthened communication channels to inform families of Foster Youth and students experiencing homelessness of enrichment opportunities.
-FSD's signature enrichment programs have seen an increase of in the percentage of foster youth and low-income students participating in the signature programs.
+FSD's signature enrichment programs have seen an increase of in the percentage of foster youth and low-income students participating in the signature programs (Note: the data for one of the signature programs, FSD Fest, was not available at the time of printing this version of the LCAP).